UKGovernmentBEIS/MEES-Test-Automation/README.md

 The framework uses environment variables to securely store passwords, keeping them out of version control while working both locally and in GitHub Actions.
 For parallel execution, each worker requires its own GOV.UK One Login account with completed MFA setup.

-#### Prerequisites for Test Accounts
+#### Prerequisites

-⚠️ **Critical:** Each test account must:
+⚠️ Each test account must:
 1. Be a fully registered GOV.UK One Login account
 2. Have completed MFA setup (text message or authenticator app)
-3. Have logged into the application at least once to complete onboarding
+3. Have logged into the application at least once

-If an account hasn't completed the "Finish creating your GOV.UK One Login" setup, the authentication will fail with a clear error message.

 #### Local Setup